San Diego Health archives...

 What to do if you're constipation

-The above lifestyle changes may help you avoid constipation, there may still be times when action is needed NOW.
-In those cases, fecal impaction can often be softened by drinking mineral oil or use of an enema according to product directions.
-If a bowel movement is still not possible, a visit to the doctor is advised.
+While the above lifestyle changes should help you avoid constipation, there may still be times when action is needed NOW.
+In those cases, fecal impaction can often be loosened by using one or more forms of laxative.

 For more information on costipation remedies and prevention, visit: http://digestive.niddk.nih.gov/ddiseases/pubs/constipation/ http://digestive.niddk.nih.gov/ddiseases/pubs/constipation_ez/